Para leer este hoja informativa en español, presione aquí.

 We do not yet fully understand all of the reasons why people – especially women – have low levels of adherence to oral PrEP.
 This makes it very important to do more research looking at what issues might affect women's interest in or ability to take a drug for HIV prevention.

-In May 2014, the CDC released updated guidelines for the use of PrEP in the US.
+The CDC's May 2014 guidelines for the use of PrEP in the US.
 These guidelines recommend that PrEP with daily, oral Truvada be considered for HIV-negative people who are at substantial risk for HIV.
 This includes people who:

 - are in a sexual relationship with a partner living with HIV